 From the publisher:

-How did you go about your research for writing about Alan Finkel?
+How did you go about your research for writing about Emma Johnston?

 Can you tell us a bit about what you’re working on next?